Nigel1992/infinityfree-backupper/README.md

 ---

-## 🔐 Authentication (Important)
+## 🔐 Authentication

 This tool **does NOT perform interactive sign-in**.

-You must authenticate using cookies:

-### Option 1 — File (Recommended)
+Authentication is cookie-based only.

+You must:

-Place a `cookies.json` file in the repository root.
+* Provide a properly formatted `cookies.json` file **or**

-### Option 2 — Paste JSON

-Paste cookie JSON directly into the console when prompted.
+* Paste your cookie JSON into the console when prompted

-The script will:
+The script will normalize and save cookies for future runs.

-* Normalize cookies
-* Save them for future runs

 > ⚠️ Never commit real cookies to the repository.